My First Time in Prison

 SCCC was the first male correctional facility in the state to have offenders train dogs.
 The Washington Corrections Center for Women in Gig Harbor pioneered the first program, called the Prison Pet Partnership, in 1981.

 Now offenders train dogs in all of Washington’s correctional facilities.
 Some offenders train shelter dogs to be service dogs.
-Others, like Freedom Tails, train dogs so they will be adopted into forever homes.
+Others, like Freedom Tails, train dogs for adoption into forever homes.

-Supervisor Cherry told me that they try to get dogs into the program that “don’t have a chance” at getting adopted.
-The dogs in the Freedom Tails program typically have “kennel stress, no manners, and sometimes medical issues.“ Many are also severely malnourished.
+Supervisor Cherry told me that they take dogs into the program that “don’t have a chance” of adoption.
+The dogs in the Freedom Tails program typically have “kennel stress, no manners, and sometimes medical issues.“ Many suffer from malnourishment.

 Freedom Tails is designed to give the dogs structure in their lives, good grooming, house training, medical care, some socialization, and the ability to trust humans again.

-Furthermore, the program is designed to give offenders “a sense of purpose and responsibility.”
-And the families that adopt the dogs benefit by getting a dog that is socialized and trained in basic commands.
+Furthermore, the program gives offenders “a sense of purpose and responsibility.”
+And the families that adopt the dogs get a socialized dog trained in basic commands.

 The dogs also serve as a type of pressure release valve for the tensions that inevitably build in a contained environment like a correctional facility.